-The Intensive English Institute (IEI) offers listening, speaking, reading and writing courses to all students who need to improve their language skills.
+The Intensive English Institute (IEI) offers oral communication and academic reading & writing courses to all students who need to improve their language skills.
 IEI students are fully integrated in the campus community through activities and housing.
-IEI offers intensive English classes with native speakers for all levels.
+IEI offers intensive English classes with native instructors for all levels.
 Fees for IEI courses are charged separately from your UMaine tuition.
+For more information visit umaine.edu/iei/